Financial optimism is higher now than it was five years ago

 “The negative effects of the Great Recession appear to be waning when it comes to Americans’ expectations and their proactive plans for financial well-being in 2017,” he says.
 “Despite the economic and political unsteadiness that continued in 2016, many Americans feel more secure about taking control of their finances heading into 2017.
 The fact that more are expressing greater confidence in being able to save more and reduce debt is good news for their financial future.”

-High expectations, low execution
+High hopes, low performance

-“It’s very positive that many Americans plan on making long-term goals, but worrisome that Americans generally define long-term to be within the next five years,” says Madgett.
+“It’s very positive that many Americans plan on making long-term goals.
+But worrisome that Americans generally define long-term to be within the next five years,” says Madgett.
 “While planning for the next five years is a good idea, the realities of financial life show that long-term planning should encompass plans for the next 10, 20 and 30 years.”

-What changed in five years
+What changed their financial outlook in five years

 - Believe they will be in better financial shape for retirement: 41 percent (up from 24 percent)

 - Plan to increase spending on important purchases (i.e. home improvements, appliances, professional wardrobe, etc.): 34 percent (up from 17 percent)

 - Plan to seek professional help managing finances: 24 percent (up from 14 percent)

 Nearly one-quarter of Americans plan to look for financial help this year.
 There are inexpensive ways to make sure your money is in order.
 Since most people don’t have a financial plan, it’s important to find credible, safe ways to get on track.

 Debt.com’s debt solutions center offers different types of problem-solving when it comes to money.
 It covers credit and debt, student loans, taxes, identity theft, bankruptcy, and so much more.
 There are even money management basics for you to get started with right now.